-There has been a growing interest in the fat-busting, weight-loss power of seaweed which has been sparked by recent research from Newcastle University.
-The research identified the chemical properties of seaweeds which prevent fat from being digested by our bodies.
-If added to everyday foods these seaweeds could prevent us absorbing much of the fat from our diets.
-As in the Western diet, 40% of calories come from fat and while we need some fat in our diet, many of us eat too much.
+Recent research from Newcastle University has identified the chemical properties of seaweeds which prevent fat from being digested by our bodies.
+If added to everyday foods, these seaweeds could prevent us absorbing much of the fat in our food.

 In the Western diet, 40% of calories come from fat.
 While we do need some fat in our diet, with easy access to food of varying quality, many of us are tempted to eat too much.